nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:
 * General Practitioners (GPs) at small clinics

+**Value proposition**:
-**Value proposition**: Time spent looking through paper medical documents should be spent in other life-saving activities.
-Our product resolves this issue by creating fast access to patient contact details as well as their relevant appointment/treatment details, allowing GPs to contact and monitor their patients easily.
+- Time spent looking through paper medical documents should be spent in other life-saving activities.
+- Our product resolves this issue by creating fast access to patient contact details as well as their relevant appointment details, allowing GPs to contact and monitor their patients easily.

 <br>

 ### User stories

-Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`
+Priorities: High `* * *` (must have), Medium `* *` (nice to have) , Low `*` (unlikely to have)

 | Priority | As a …​              | I want to …​                                       | So that I can…​                                                      |
 |----------|----------------------|----------------------------------------------------|----------------------------------------------------------------------|